Dan86de/Dan86de/README.md

 ### Hi there 👋!
 I am Daniel

-Working in automotive industry design department taught me how to be a part of large projects for most German brands.
-Result and time pressure requires from me precise information exchange and excellent time and budget management skills.
-Cooperation with many technology departments whose objectives are not necessarily overlap, requires skills of negotiation and compromise finding.
-With that proven background in Automotive Industy, I'am building my frontend web developer career.
+Working in the automotive industry design department taught me how to participate in large projects for most German brands.
+Result and time pressure require from me precise information exchange and excellent time and budget management skills.
+Cooperation with many technology departments whose objectives do not necessarily overlap requires negotiation and compromise-finding skills.
+With that proven background in the Automotive industry, I am building my frontend web developer career.

 Why coding?
-Well, since I remember I was really interested in Internet and Computers.
-That passion started when my father bought me first computer (Commodore 64).
-Moment when I saw red light of power indicator changed my life.
+Well, since I remember I have been really interested in the Internet and Computers.
+That passion started when my father bought me my first computer (Commodore 64).
+The moment when I saw the red light of the power indicator changed my life.
 I was coding in my free time for myself.
 Doing some web UI/UX Design and simple projects.
 Below You can find my current Projects and learning path.

 ## My development toolbelt: